justinmahar/articulate-nlg/README.md

 // This will generate text like following:
 // Sniff sniff!
 Welcome home, bringer of food! 🐾
 // Woof!
 Welcome home, bringer of food! 👅
 // Wag tail!
-Welcome home, bringer of food! 🐕‍
+Welcome home, bringer of food! 💩
 // Etc.

 // This will articulate the "greet" concept. max.say("greet");
 // "woof", "bark", "sniff sniff", or "wag tail"

-// If you reference a concept that's not understood, you'll get an empty string back. max.say("wubalubadubdub");
+// If you reference a concept that's not understood, you'll get
+// an empty string back.
+max.say("wubalubadubdub");
 // ""

 // Params can be used in the vocab, too.
-Here, the "master" concept uses a name if provided. max.say("master", { name: "justin" });
+Here, the "master"
+// concept uses a name if provided. max.say("master", { name: "justin" });
 // "Justin"
+max.say("welcomeHome", { name: "justin" });
+// Sniff sniff!
+Welcome home, Justin! 🐩

-// And if not provided, can fall back on a default using the ifElse helper.
+// And if not provided, can fall back on a default using the
+// ifElse helper.
 See the vocab above. max.say("master");
 // "Bringer of food"
 ```